-The Audit Committee of the Board of Directors has appointed Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the fiscal year ending March 31, 2024.
+The Audit Committee of the Board has appointed Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the fiscal year ending March 30, 2025.
 Grant Thornton has served as our independent registered public accounting firm since fiscal 2020.
-Although the ratification of the appointment of an independent registered public accounting firm is not required to be submitted to a vote of stockholders, our Board of Directors has decided, as a good governance practice, to ask our stockholders to ratify this appointment.
-If our stockholders do not ratify the appointment of Grant Thornton, the Audit Committee will consider the shareholder vote in the course of selecting an independent registered public accounting firm for the following year.
+Although the ratification of the appointment of an independent registered public accounting firm is not required to be submitted to a vote of shareholders, our Board has decided, as a good governance practice, to ask our shareholders to ratify this appointment.
+If our shareholders do not ratify the appointment of Grant Thornton, the Audit Committee will consider the shareholder vote in the course of selecting an independent registered public accounting firm for the following year.